nsmeltz/Module_15_Challenge/README.md

   - **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**
     Yes, this linear model predicts mpg well becasue the r squared value is 0.7149 which puts it in the moderate correlation category.

+## Summary Statistics on Suspension Coils
+write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

+  - **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?**